mathisonian/sass-boilerplate/README.md

 npm start
 ```

-this should open a browser window and have live-reload of the javascript
+this should open a browser window and have live-reload of the javascript.

+`index.html` will be created automatically, if you want a different custom page, create a pug file in the templates folder, and it will then be available at `/template-name.html`